This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 Export after the end of the month

 You can create the export after the previous month has ended (for example, you can create an export for April even if it is May).
 This gives customers more flexibility in completing their payroll, especially those whose payroll period corresponds to the calendar month.
-This function is available for all DATEV exports.Â
+This function is available for all DATEV exports.

 What do you need to consider during the export?

-When exporting recurring compensations, you need to consider the following:Â
+When exporting recurring compensation, you must note the following:

 - Recurring compensations are exported from Personio without deductions (not prorated).